 How to Use 7-Eleven in Japan (Quick Guide)

-• Pick your food, drinks, and sweets, then pay at the register.
+- Pick out your food, drinks, and sweets, then pay at the register.

-• Staff may ask if you’d like items heated or if you need chopsticks.
+- Staff may ask whether you’d like items heated or if you need chopsticks.

-Pro tip: You don’t need perfect Japanese—smiling and saying “arigatou” is more than enough 🙂.
+Pro tip: you don’t need perfect Japanese — a smile and a quick “arigatou” is more than enough 🙂.

-There are hundreds of products and rotating seasonal flavors, but these classics are beginner-friendly and easy wins for your first visit:
+There are hundreds of products and rotating seasonal flavors, but these classics are beginner-friendly and easy wins on your first visit:

 1. Onigiri (Rice Balls)